-Systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight any significant issues or omissions.
+Systems and processes were in place, and staff worked together in such a way that where the inspection highlighted issues and omissions, action was taken swiftly to address these.

 The information and evidence presented during the inspection process was clear and well documented.